-The Board (excluding Gary and Donna because of their interests) endorses the re-election of Gary Levin and Donna Player as Directors.
+The Board (excluding the relevant director seeking election because of their interests) endorses the election of Melanie Wilson, Francine Ereira and Stephen Roche as Directors.

 Item 3: Adoption of the Remuneration Report

 As required by the Corporations Act, the Board presents the Remuneration Report to shareholders for consideration and adoption as a non-binding vote.
 Among other things, the Remuneration Report contains: